glacier-modding/glaciermodding.org/docs/modding/customcampaigns/using_navkit.md

 For this we will need to set a couple of settings.

 1. Set your `Hitman 3` directory by pressing the `Set Hitman Directory` button on the top right.
-2. Set the `Output` directory to a directory of your choice by pressing the `Set Output Directory.
+2. Set the `Output` directory to a directory of your choice by pressing the `Set Output Directory` button.
 It should be on a drive that has a decent amount of space.
-I recommend a drive with at least 1 GB of free space, since there will need to be a lot of ALOC (collision) files extracted, and the OBJ files can get pretty large as well.
+I recommend a drive with at least 1 GB of free space, since there will need to be a lot of ALOC (collision) files extracted, and while they are small, the OBJ files can get pretty large.
-3. Set the `blender.exe` path by pressing the `Set Blender Executable`.
+3. Set the `blender.exe` path by pressing the `Set Blender Executable` button.

 Now that the settings are configured.
 Make sure Hitman is running and your custom mission is loaded.

 Press the `Extract from game` button on the `Extract menu` on the right sidebar.

-This will take a minute or two.
+This may take a few minutes, as it walks the entity tree to gather all the entities with collision and extracts all the ALOC files the scenario uses from the RPKG files.
+Once you have the ALOC files extracted, the next time you export, it will be faster.

 Once it is done, you should see some red boxes appear in NavKit.
 These are `Pathfinding Boxes` with an `Exclude` type.
 They tell NPCs to avoid that region, even if it is within a valid NAVP area.
 ![navkit_extracted_scene.jpg](resources/navkit_extracted_scene.jpg)

 Now that you have the scene extracted, let's save it so we can load it later if we want.